ashinw/house-prj-pub/lower-level/section-J-requirements.md

 |:---|:---|
 |LLJ-ISS-1|When inspecting the roof above the dining room it is clear that the fascia/gable end vent is barely holding together.
 Unlike the north facing roof fascia/gable end vent, I'm unsure whether this one would have been addressed as part of the upper level build?|
 |LLJ-ISS-2|I contacted Coldflow who told me that an add on cooling system to the existing ducted heating unit will be approx 14K.
 They also told me that a new more efficient electrical dual heating/cooling refridgerated system installed in the ceilings would be approx 14K.
 Which heating/cooling and whether ducts are moved, replaced, removed & filled in or added will be determined after the quote for the full build had been assessed|

-## Questions

-* Are there any issues with removing the north wall that covers the kitchen pantry/cabinets?
-I kept it in because its connected to the wall that is behind those same cabinet as part of the lounge.

 ## Photos